pdiomede/subgraph-dashboard/README.md

    0 9 * * * /path/to/project/update_and_push.sh
    ```

-## 🛡 GitHub Token Safety

-- Your token is never stored in the repo
-- `.env` is excluded via `.gitignore`

 ## 🙌 Contributions

-This dashboard is built by Paolo for the Web3 and subgraph community.
+This dashboard is built by Paolo Diomede for the developer community in The Graph ecosystem.

 Feel free to fork or suggest improvements!